CBSE Syllabus for Class 7 Social Science for Academic Year 2021-2022

 Chapter 2: Inside Our Earth – Class – 7 Notes

-Inside our Earth Chapter 2 of Class 7, Geography covers topics such as Interior of the Earth, Rocks and Minerals, Types of Rocks, Types of Minerals, etc. For students, it is essential to know the facts about our planet in which we live.
+Inside our Earth Chapter 2 of Class 7, Geography covers topics such as Interior of the Earth, Rocks and Minerals, Types of Rocks, Types of Minerals, etc. For students, it is essential to know the facts about the planet on which we live.

 Chapter 3: Our Changing Earth – Class – 7 Notes

-CBSE Class 7 Geography Chapter 3 – Our Changing Earth helps students understand about earth movements, how it is related to force, how an earthquake happens, explains terms like volcano, focus, epicentre, etc. It further teaches concepts related to sea waves, river, ice and wind.
+CBSE Class 7 Geography Chapter 3 – Our Changing Earth helps students understand earth movements, how it is related to force, how an earthquake happens, explains terms like a volcano, focus, epicentre, etc. It further teaches concepts related to sea waves, rivers, ice and wind.

 Chapter 4: Air – Class – 7 Notes